 Going beyond the EU’s definition, AIDA provides specific examples of AI systems and their outputs.

 As part of its efforts to address the use of automated-decision systems in employment-related contexts, California has proposed amendments to its employment regulations.
-Here, AI is defined using a two-step approach, where AI is defined as:
+In the second version of these amendments, AI is defined using a two-step approach, where AI is defined as:

 “A machine learning system that can, for a given set of human-defined objectives, make predictions, recommendations, or decisions influencing real or virtual environments.”